 IBM Cloud Docs

-Configuring SAP HANA Cost-Optimized Scale-Up System Replication in a RHEL HA Add-On cluster
+Configuring SAP HANA Cost-Optimized Scale-Up System Replication in a RHEL HA Add-On Cluster

-Configuring SAP HANA Cost-Optimized Scale-Up System Replication in a RHEL HA Add-On cluster
+Configuring SAP HANA Cost-Optimized Scale-Up System Replication in a RHEL HA Add-On Cluster

 In a cost-optimized configuration, a nonproduction SAP HANA system runs on the secondary node during normal operation.
 The hardware resources on the secondary node are shared between the nonproduction system and the SAP HANA System Replication secondary.
 The memory usage of the production System Replication secondary is reduced by disabling the preload of column table data.